 To request the I-20, first submit your enrollment deposit to the Office of Admissions.
-See instructions for submitting an I-20 request at www.pratt.edu/oia under New Students on the left of the web page.
+See instructions for submitting an I-20 request at the OIA page under New Students on the left of the web page.
 The request and documents are submitted online.

 Office of International Affairs

 Brooklyn, New York 11205

 All students for whom English is a second language must meet Pratt Institute’s English requirement.
 The English exam determines if you meet the Institute’s English requirement or if you will need Intensive English Program (IEP) courses to meet the requirement.

 If your TOEFL score is 100 or higher or the equivalent on another accepted test, or if English is your native language, then you will not need to take the exam because you meet the English requirement.

 ENGLISH PLACEMENT EXAM WAIVERS

 Exam waivers automatically will be given to students who meet the criteria on the Intensive English Program page.